hagarshalabyy/research-paper-assistant/README.md

 streamlit run app/main.py
 ```

 Open `http://localhost:8501` in your browser.
-No API key required.

 Optional: copy `.env.example` to `.env` to customize models or chunk settings.